 After ensuring the right frame size, the next most important thing for comfort is the saddle.
-Unisex bikes can be a good choice for women but the saddle will usually not be.
+Unisex bikes can be a good choice for women but the saddle may not be.
+Comfort is everything.

 What to look for in a women’s saddle?

 Saddle needs will vary from rider to rider too.
-If you tend to do shorter, faster road rides then you’ll be sitting for less time than if you’re a mountain biker who enjoys all-day backcountry epics, and in the case of the former, you might want to sacrifice a bit of padding in the interest of low weight.“Best women’s bike saddle: a buyer’s guide“, Aoife Glass, BikeRadar, 31/8/2016
+If you tend to do shorter, faster road rides then you’ll be sitting for less time than if you’re a mountain biker who enjoys all-day backcountry epics, and in the case of the former, you might want to sacrifice a bit of padding in the interest of low weight.

 How to choose the right saddle